 Must have lived in the UK or EAA for the last three years.

 Must currently reside in England, in a post code outside of London, the Greater Manchester Combined Authority, the Liverpool City Region Combined Authority, the West Midlands Combined Authority, the Tees Valley Combined Authority, the Cambridgeshire and Peterborough Combined Authority, the Newcastle Upon Tyne, North Tyneside and Northumberland Combined Authority, the Barnsley, Doncaster, Rotherham and Sheffield Combined Authority and the West Yorkshire Combined Authority.

 If aged 19-23, must hold a full Level 2 qualification or above in any subject (e.g., QCF Diploma Level 2, five GCSEs/O Levels grade A-C, two or three AS Levels, CSE grade 1 5 or more, one A Level, QCF Certificate, GNVQ Intermediate, First Diploma, NVQ Level 2, First Certificate or Principle of Learning Level 2).

 Additional Costs and Information

 Learners can only complete one Distance Learning course at a time and cannot be on another funded course such as an Apprenticeship.

 The allotted time for completion of this course is two months.

 What Could I Do Next?

-Learners who achieve this qualification could progress to:• Level 3 Award in Health and Social Care • Level 3 Certificate in Health and Social Care • Level 3 Diploma in Healthcare Support • Level 3 Certificate in Preparing to Work in Adult Social Care • Level 3 Certificate in the Principles of End of Life Care • Level 3 Certificate in Understanding Mental Health • Level 3 Award in Counselling Skills and Theory
+Learners who achieve this qualification could progress to: • Level 2 Certificate in Counselling Skills • Level 3 Award in Health and Social Care • Level 3 Certificate in Health and Social Care • Level 3 Diploma in Healthcare Support • Level 3 Certificate in Preparing to Work in Adult Social Care • Level 3 Certificate in the Principles of End of Life Care • Level 3 Certificate in Understanding Mental Health • Level 3 Award in Counselling Skills and Theory